+De unable to distinvest from or close such positions rapidly or at a good price, which may lead to losses.
 The prime broker or custodian may default - Hedge fund managers often have special relationships with so-called "prime" brokers.
 These are stockbrokers that provide the required leveraging and shorting facilities.
 Prime brokers usually require collateral for these facilities, which collateral is typically provided using assets of the relevant client, and consequently such collateral might be at risk if the prime broker were to default in some way.
 A similar situation could occur with the custodian of the client's funds.

-This document is for information purposes only and does not constitute or form part of any offer to issue or sell or any solicitation of any offer to subscribe for or purchase any particular investments.
+issue or sell or any solicitation of any offer to subscribe for or purchase any particular investments.
 Opinions expressed in this document may be changed without notice at any time after publication.
 We therefore disclaim any liability for any loss, liability, damage (whether direct or consequential) or expense of any nature whatsoever which may be suffered as a result of or which may be attributable